1jour1vin

 About the estate:

 Martine and Pierre-Marie Chermette are gradually handing over the reins to their son, Jean-Étienne Chermette, who wasted no time in implementing some significant changes.
-In particular, the estate’s name: Domaines Chermette instead of Domaine du Vissoux.
-That said, the essentials remain the same: 31 hectares of red Beaujolais, 5.5 hectares of white Beaujolais, and 16.5 hectares of crus in Fleurie, Brouilly, and Moulin-à-Vent.
-The estate, renowned for the richness and roundness of its wines, seems to have adopted a stricter style in recent vintages, perhaps more geared toward aging.
-Nevertheless, the quality remains high, with special mention for the Garants and Les-Trois-Roches from 2016.
+In particular, the estate’s name: Domaines Chermette, replacing Domaine du Vissoux.
+That said, the essentials remain the same: 31 hectares of red Beaujolais, 5.5 hectares of white Beaujolais, and 16.50 hectares of crus in Fleurie, Brouilly, and Moulin-à-Vent.
+The estate, renowned for the richness and roundness of its wines, seems to have adopted a more austere style in recent vintages—perhaps one better suited for aging.
+Nevertheless, the quality remains high, with special mention going to the 2016 Garants and Les-Trois-Roches.

 Robert Parker - Wine Advocate